-Incomplete sets of wooden boards that are intended to be made into packing cases, crates and other containers aren’t classified under heading code 4415.
-Instead they’re classified under heading code 4421.
+Incomplete sets of wooden boards (intended to be made into packing cases, crates and other containers) are classified under heading 4421.

-Ornamental wood and wooden ornaments are classified under heading code 4420.
+Ornamental wood and wooden ornaments are classified under heading 4420.
 These include:

 - caskets and cases for jewellery, cutlery and similar items

-- snuff boxes, small boxes that can be carried in a pocket, handbag or on the person, stationery cases, needlework boxes, tobacco jars and sweetmeat boxes
+- small boxes that can be carried in a pocket, handbag or on the person (such as stationery cases and needlework boxes)

 - statuettes and other ornaments